Influential London-based Italian designer Martino Gamper guest-curated a new exhibition at the Serpentine Sackler Gallery in Spring 2014.

-In the historic powder rooms at the heart of the Serpentine Sackler Gallery, Gamper has devised two displays.
-One is an homage to iconic Italian designer Enzo Mari and includes an installation of drawings, notes and designs held down by unusual paperweights collected by him over many years.
-The other acts as a social space, encouraging visitors to sit at Gamper’s table and on his chairs; to explore an extensive library of contemporary furniture manufacturing catalogues from around the world, and to watch Tati’s Mon Oncle and Alain Resnais’ Le Chant du Styrene (both 1958).
+In the historic powder rooms at the heart of the Serpentine Sackler Gallery, Gamper devised two displays.
+One was an homage to iconic Italian designer Enzo Mari and included an installation of drawings, notes and designs held down by unusual paperweights collected by him over many years.
+The other acted as a social space, encouraging visitors to sit at Gamper’s table and on his chairs; to explore an extensive library of contemporary furniture manufacturing catalogues from around the world; and to watch Tati’s Mon Oncle and Alain Resnais’ Le Chant du Styrene (both 1958).
 These films, along with the earlier pieces of furniture, reveal the contrast between the future of design predicted in the late 1950s and the way it has evolved since.

 A series of talks and events took place to accompany the exhibition, including a talk from Rebecca Lewin and Martino Gamper and Haim Steinbach, in conversation with Alice Rawsthorn.

-design is a state of mind is produced by the Serpentine Galleries in collaboration with Museion, Bolzano, Italy and Pinacoteca Giovanni e Marella Agnelli, Turin, Italy.
+design is a state of mind was produced by the Serpentine Galleries in collaboration with Museion, Bolzano, Italy and Pinacoteca Giovanni e Marella Agnelli, Turin, Italy.